RaccoonlabDev/mini_v2_node/README.md

 - [Libs/Cyphal](https://github.com/RaccoonlabDev/libcanard_cyphal_application) is a general-purpose application based on the [Cyphal libcanard](https://github.com/OpenCyphal/libcanard), [o1heap](https://github.com/pavel-kirienko/o1heap) and other libraries with minimal required features to start and some features related to UDRAL/DS015.
 - [Src/libparams](https://github.com/PonomarevDA/libparams) is a simple library with ROM driver implementation that allows to store configuration parameters in persistent memory.
 - [not yet] Src/libsqcan is a general-purpose application based on [DroneCAN libcanard](https://github.com/dronecan/libcanard) with minimal required features to start.
 The DroneCAN part is not publically released yet.

-The application related source code is located ib the [Src/cyphal_application](Src/cyphal_application) folder.
-You will need to modify it for your custom application.
-For now, the sample application just blinks the LED and behaves like a Cyphal node with few registers.